rishavchakra/Chocboarder/README.md

 ## Dependencies
 * wxWidgets GUI
 * SDL Graphics (not yet, but most likely)
+* If not SDL, then GLEW OpenGL

+wxWidgets is linked externally through CMake, so there are a couple of ways to fix it.
+* Try setting an environment variable called WXWIN, which should be recognized by the wxWidgets CMake module.
-wxWidgets is linked externally through CMake, so if it's not building properly the FindwxWidgets.cmake file in the CMake shared directory should be changed to accommodate your wxWidgets installation directory.
+* If not, find the FindwxWidgets.cmake file in the CMake shared directory and change it to accommodate your wxWidgets installation directory.
+(I don't think this second option is a good idea, but if nothing else, it works)